Code-Institute-Submissions/elisabethoelmann-Project2/README.md

         *This is the area of the pictures, on which the player will choose to click: either Rock Paper Scissors Lizard or Spock.

    * The scoreboard, showing the game results:
-        * When the player clicks on a picture option, it will show a coloured box shadow, green for a win, red for a loss and yellow for a draw and a short message, that shows your choice and if you won, lost, or it is a tie, as described above.
+        * When the player clicks on a picture option, it will show a coloured box shadow, green for a win, red for a loss and yellow for a draw and a short message, that shows your choice and if you won, lost, or it is a draw, as described above.
         * The JavaScript code chooses a random option for the computer player, displays the image relating to the computer’s choice, and then determines, who the winner is, which shows in the scoreboard and the result box above the images.
             * The player score: will increment by 1 when the player has won the game.
             * The score is updated for either the player or the computer depending on who won or lost or none of them (draw).